Direct cremation

 A direct cremation is where the body of the person who has died is taken straight to the crematorium and cremated without a funeral ceremony.

-Where online direct cremation providers are used, you won’t even meet the people involved, with paperwork completed and returned by post, and the cremated remains delivered to your doorstep some weeks later.
+If you choose an online direct cremation provider, you won’t even meet the people involved.
+The paperwork is completed and returned by post, the cremated remains will be delivered to your doorstep some weeks later.

 There is no choice of crematorium, nor of the time of the cremation.
 No visits to the chapel of rest.
-It’s a ‘no funeral’ service, and therefore. generally significantly cheaper than a traditional type of funeral.
+It’s a ‘no funeral’ service, and therefore is priced differently – a direct cremation is generally significantly cheaper than an attended funeral.

-The marketing departments of many direct cremation providers seem to have settled on the attraction of direct cremation being the much lower cost, which is often less than £1,500, rather than around £4,000 for a more conventional type of funeral.
+The marketing departments of many direct cremation providers seem to think the attraction of direct cremation is the much lower cost, which is often less than £1,500, rather than around £4,000 for a more conventional type of funeral.
+For many families in these difficult times, money is the determining factor, and of course some people may have no option but to choose the lowest cost service when someone dies.

-Anecdotally, most funeral directors will tell you that clients who want a direct cremation could easily afford to pay for a traditional funeral, but simply don’t want to.
+Anecdotally, most funeral directors will tell you that many clients who choose a direct cremation could easily afford to pay for a traditional funeral, but simply don’t want to.
 This could be for all kinds of reasons, but nobody has yet done any research to establish what these are.

-Our recommendation is to speak to your local funeral director if you prefer to have a direct cremation.
-They will be able to offer you this, with the added advantage of everything taking place locally, with the services and staff of a local company involved, and the advice and support of an experienced funeral team.
+They will be able to offer you this service, with the added advantage of everything taking place locally, with the services and staff of a local company involved, and the advice and support of an experienced funeral team.

 What do you need to know about direct cremation?